DisnakeDev/disnake/docs/api.rst

         The status of a guild scheduled event being changed.

         :type: :class:`GuildScheduledEventStatus`

+    .. attribute:: image

+        The image of a guild scheduled event being changed.

+        :type: :class:`Asset`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these